Chicago Teachers Union considering plan to reopen more CPS classrooms; rank-and-file teachers to vote Tuesday

 If approved, students, teachers and staff will have a staggered return to their physical classrooms.

-Pre-K and Cluster students will return February 11, K through 5th grade on March 1st, and, 5th through 8 grade on March 8.
+Pre-K and Cluster students will return Thursday, K through fifth grade on March 1, and fifth through eighth grade on March 8.

 No date has been set for high school students to return as of yet.

-Only 1 in 5 eligible students chose to return to the classroom when initially offered the opportunity.
+Only one in five eligible students chose to return to the classroom when initially offered the opportunity.
 Among them was 6-year-old Layla Scott, a first-grade cluster student at Thorpe Elementary.
 Layla's mother Ebonie Davis is now preparing to send both her and her twin sister Leah - who was initially set to remain virtual - back.

 "I'm hopeful that there isn't a sudden stop again," Davis said.
 "Now we're going back online.
 Now there was a breach in the agreement.
 You know, anything can happen.
 I'm just hopeful."